Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/Instructions.md

 2. **Text Extraction**: Extract text from the document (`processPdfFile` in pdfUtils.ts)
 3. **Chunking**: Split text into manageable chunks (`chunkText` in pdfUtils.ts)
 4. **Embedding Generation**: Create vector embeddings for each chunk (`generateBatchEmbeddings` in embeddingUtils.ts)
-5. **Encryption**: Encrypt document content, metadata, and embeddings (`encryptionUtils.ts`)
+5. **Encryption**: Encrypt document content, metadata, and embeddings using the Key Management Service
 6. **Upload**: Send encrypted data to server

 ### 3. Encryption Process

-The encryption utilities in encryptionUtils.ts provide three critical functions:
+The Key Management Service provides three critical functions:

 1. `encryptText`: Standard encryption for document content
 2. `encryptMetadata`: Deterministic encryption for metadata (enables exact matching)